A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Introduction

 Our paper proceeds as follows.
 In Section \ref{sec: density_evolution}, we review the agent-based DW model on hypergraphs and derive the rate equation of a single-agent density in the mean-field limit.
-We also prove basic properties of the solution of our density-based DW model and its steady-state solution.
-In Section \ref{sec: numerics}, we numerically study steady-state opinion distributions with different confidence bounds and initial distributions, and we compare them with the results of agent-based simulations.
+We also prove several properties of the solution of our density-based DW model and of its steady states.
+In Section \ref{sec: numerics}, we numerically study steady-state opinion distributions with different confidence bounds and different initial distributions, and we compare them with the results of agent-based simulations.
 We conclude in Section \ref{sec: discussion}.
 We give proofs of several results in Appendix \ref{app}.